onogrindzmanoa/onogrindzmanoa.github.io/index.md

 $ meteor npm run start
 ```

 If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).
+You will then be able to make changes to the app using an editor or IDE (Integrated Development Environment).

 # Development History